 What To Eat With Baba Ganoush?

-You can serve it with roasted veggies, such as spicy roasted cauliflower and garlic parmesan baked potatoes.
+You can serve it with roasted veggies, such as spicy roasted cauliflower and herb roasted potatoes.
 You can also serve it with chicken, meat, or fish dishes such as pan-fried sea bass, homemade chicken nuggets, and creamy mushroom chicken.

 Replace the tahini with 50g cashews.
 Blend the cashews with all the other ingredients in the food processor, and you will have a creamy, silky Baba Ghanouj without tahini.